clintharris/IDBSideSync/lib-gdrive/README.md

 If your application uses the GAPI client independently of the IDBSideSync GDrive Plugin and has been configured to request other permissions/scopes, you may see those in addition to those mentioned above.

+After sign-in has completed successfully, the GDrive Plugin will automatically create a folder in Google Drive where your application's data (i.e., CRDT "change operation" messages) will be stored.
+Note that while the Google Drive API offers the ability to create a special "[application data folder](https://developers.google.com/drive/api/v3/appdata)", the GDrive Plugin deliberately creates a regular folder instead.
+This is done because "app" folders are hidden from users; the IDBSideSync project would prefer that users can easily see and manage their own data.

+# FAQ

+## Q: Does my application need to keep track of / refresh expired Google Drive OAuth tokens?

+No, the gapi client that the GDrive Plugin uses will automatically refresh the OAuth access token that is needed to make calls to the Google Drive API.
+It will attempt this once an hour.
+If you need to manually fresh the token for some reason, this can be done with a call to `gapi.auth2.getAuthInstance().currentUser.get().reloadAuthResponse()`.

 # Roadmap

 - [x] Create simple GDrive test app to help learn how to use the gapi library, OAuth, etc.
 - [x] Incorporate the library via `<script src...>` into the main `example-plainjs` app
+- [x] Find/create remote sync folder on startup.
+- [ ] Find/create `0_README.txt` on startup explaining nature of folder.
+- [ ] Test on mobile browsers.
 - [ ] Build a really basic version of `.sync()` that just uploads oplog entries to GDrive

 # Technical notes